-Mundoro-Third Party Project
+Mundoro-Third Party Project - Central Serbia

-In February 2022, Mundoro entered into a letter of Intent with a third party mining company such that the third party may earn into the GT7 property.
+In February 2022, Mundoro entered into a Letter of Intent with a third party major mining company such that the third party may earn into the GT7 property.

-GT7 Copper
+GT7 Copper Project

 - The GT7 Copper Project occupies 97 sq.km and is in the northern portion of the Serbo-Macedonian Metallogenic Province, which is part of the Tethyan Orogenic Belt.
 The area is considered highly prospective for copper porphyry and related epithermal mineralization.
 The GT7 Copper Project contains exposures of diorite porphyry copper-gold type quartz stockwork mineralization and is related to precious and base metals veins hosted within surrounding sedimentary country rocks. - The field work completed to date identified two areas of anomalous copper-gold-molybdenum in soil geochemistry (i) North Zone and (ii) South Zone, respectively.
-Quartz B-type veins with magnetite and chalcopyrite, typically forming stockwork in porphyry copper-gold deposits, were found in diorite porphyry outcrop from the stream beds at the North Zone.
-At about 1.5 km to the south (South Zone), historical workings and several outcrop of base-metal vein type mineralization within andesitic volcanic part of the cover rock were found. - Results from soil sampling, alteration mapping and rock samples from prominent mineralization are being interpreted for targeting and follow up exploration.
+Quartz B-type veins with magnetite and chalcopyrite, typically forming stockwork in porphyry copper-gold deposits, were found in diorite porphyry outcrops from the stream beds at the North Zone.
+At about 1.5 km to the south (South Zone), historical workings and several outcrops of base-metal vein type mineralization within andesitic volcanic part of the cover rock were found.